TheGrayDot/mpqcli/README.md

 - `version`: Print the tool version number
 - `about`: Print information about the tool
-- `info`: Print information about an MPQ archive properties
+- `info`: Print information about MPQ archive properties
 - `create`: Create an MPQ archive from a target directory
-- `add`: Add a file to an existing MPQ archive (not implemented)
+- `add`: Add a file to an existing MPQ archive
-- `remove`: Remove a file from an existing MPQ archive (not implemented)
+- `remove`: Remove a file from an existing MPQ archive
 - `list`: List files in a target MPQ archive
 - `extract`: Extract one/all files from a target MPQ archive
 - `read`: Read a specific file to stdout